PPAParameters/PPATSPParameters/README.md

 # PPATSPParameters

 ## Abstract Paper
-the performance of the Plant Propagation Algorithm, a crossoverless metaheuristic, when applied the Euclidean traveling salesman problem.
+The number of offspring and the population size greatly influence the performance of the Plant Propagation Algorithm, a crossoverless metaheuristic, when applied the Euclidean traveling salesman problem.
 However, with large volumes of experimental data, a